kinncj/moving-bazar/README.md

 About
 ===================

- Moving Bazar is an Application for persons who are moving and what to sell your things.
+ Moving Bazar is an Application for persons who are moving and whant to sell your things.

 Requirements
 ===================